 Homomorphic Encryption

 Homomorphic Encryption is a revolutionary form of encryption that allows computation to be performed directly on encrypted data without needing to decrypt it first.
 This means sensitive data can remain encrypted even while it is being processed or analyzed, providing a very high level of data security.
+Similar to how AI stock market analysis platforms process sensitive financial data while maintaining its confidentiality.

 Key Characteristics: